 We found 4 neurologists who accept Blue Cross Blue Shield Plans near Waco, TX.

 Dr. Dave Clarke, who practices in Austin, TX and Waco, TX, is a medical specialist in pediatric neurology and neurophysiology.
 Dr. Clarke's clinical interests encompass epilepsy.
-He is professionally affiliated with Seton Healthcare Family.
-Dr. Clarke takes several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
+He is affiliated with Seton Healthcare Family.
+He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
 He welcomes new patients.
-Dr. Clarke graduated from the University of the West Indies Faculty of Medical Sciences.
-His training includes residency programs at Overlook Hospital and a hospital affiliated with the University of Michigan.
+After attending the University of the West Indies Faculty of Medical Sciences for medical school, he completed his residency training at Overlook Hospital and a hospital affiliated with the University of Michigan.

 Clinical interests: Migraine, Movement Disorders, Tourette Syndrome, Epilepsy

-Dr. Randy Gardell is a neurology (brain & spinal cord disease) specialist.
-He attended medical school at the University of Texas Medical Branch School of Medicine.
-His average rating from his patients is 2.5 stars out of 5.
-Dr. Gardell is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+Dr. Randy Gardell is a specialist in neurology (brain & spinal cord disease).
+Dr. Gardell is a graduate of the University of Texas Medical Branch School of Medicine.
+He has a 2.5 out of 5 star average patient rating.
+Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Gardell honors.

 Conditions / Treatments